khushboogupta17/Common-Game-dev-Questions/README.md

 # Common-Game-dev-Questions
 Heya, I'm creating this repository to put in common game development questions.
 If you wat to add on something to this list, just create a pull request and I'll add it.

-#Common Questions
+# Common Questions

-•What is a prefab?
+1. What is a prefab?
-•What are various types of Update functions and their order of execution •Among start,awake and Onenable which is executed first?
+2. What are various types of Update functions and their order of execution
+3. Among start,awake and Onenable which is executed first?
-•If collision is not detected between two gameobjects, what could be the reason?
+4. If collision is not detected between two gameobjects, what could be the reason?
-•Do you know SOLID principles?
+5. Do you know SOLID principles?
-•What are design patterns?
+6. What are design patterns?
-•What are scriptable objects?
+7. What are scriptable objects?
-•What are the different steps you take to optimize your game?
+8. What are the different steps you take to optimize your game?
-•What are asset bundles?
+9. What are asset bundles?
-•Ever worked on pipelines?
+10. Ever worked on pipelines?
-•Which pipeline gives better results in mobile?
+11. Which pipeline gives better results in mobile?
-•What is the order of execution of event functions in Unity?
+12. What is the order of execution of event functions in Unity?
-•Have experience in making custom editors?
+13. ave experience in making custom editors?
-•Aware of shader scripting or shadergraphs?
+14. Aware of shader scripting or shadergraphs?

-And tyllables, becau
+Along with these, some good companies will ask medium difficulty data structures questions too.